wmayner/pyphi/docs/examples/2014paper.rst

     >>> subsystem = pyphi.Subsystem(network, state, range(network.size))
     >>> A, B, C = subsystem.node_indices

-Symmetrically, :math:`A` now has outputs, so its effect repertoire is selective and it has effect information:
+Symmetrically, |A| now has outputs, so its effect repertoire is selective and it has effect information:

     >>> subsystem.effect_repertoire((A,), (A, B, C))
     array([[[ 0.,  0.],